lheinbokel/lheinbokel/README.md

 ## 👱‍ Some information about me

+> Just some information about what I like and what I do.
+Let me know if you want to know anything else
+>
 - 🔭 I’m currently working on: a robotics project, teaching autonomous robots to do tasks in human home environments 🤖
 - 🌱 I’m currently learning how to: teach robotic arms to do awesome things 🦾
 - 👯 I’m looking to: collaborate on developing React Native mobile apps 📲